MatthewR1021/Machine-Learning-Madness/README.md

 ├── README.md                           <- The top-level README for reviewers of this project ├── MAIN_Notebook.ipynb                 <- Narrative documentation of analysis in Jupyter Notebook ├── Project_Presentation.pdf            <- PDF version of project presentation
-├── Kaggle_Datasets                     <- Raw .csv files from Kaggle
-├── data                                <- Our cleaned, exported .csv files to import ├── Regular_Season_Notebooks            <- Separate Notebooks showing completed models on regular season data ├── Postseason_Notebooks                <- Separate Notebooks showing completed models on postseason data └── Obselete                            <- Older Notebooks that aren't necessary for final deliverables
+├── function_notebook_1.py              <- Python script with all functions to be called in MAIN Notebook ├── Kaggle_Datasets                     <- Raw .csv source files from Kaggle ├── data                                <- Cleaned, exported .csv files to import in MAIN Notebook ├── Regular_Season_Notebooks            <- Separate Notebooks showing completed models on regular season data ├── Postseason_Notebooks                <- Separate Notebooks showing completed models on postseason data └── Obselete                            <- Older Notebooks that aren't necessary for final deliverables